vavricka/Ethereum-monitoring-node/metrics/log-pre-processing/blocks/README-BLOCKS.md

   All remaining blocks will be set to 'Uncle'.
   Input blocks-stage-2.log
   Output blocks-stage-3.log (with set BlockType='Main','Uncle')
-  (! if you pass e.g blocks-stage-2.log.ANGAINOR don't forget to rename) (! blocks-stage-3.log to blocks-stage-3.log.ANGAINOR)

 # !!!
 For now ommited -> thus blocks-stage-3.log is the final stage
 # !!!
 Block Type is only Main/Uncle